brennanfee/winfiles/installation-steps.md

 There are a few manual configurations that must be performed before continuing.

-1. Point some Windows "special folders" to the profile location folders.
-The folders to redirect are:
-   - Downloads
-   - Music
-   - Pictures
-   - Videos
-   - NOTE: DO NOT redirect 'My Documents', my profile 'documents' folder holds regular files and the 'My Documents' folders gets filled with a bunch of application garbage.
-2. Manually install [InSync](https://www.insynchq.com/) application and sync with your Google Cloud account.
+1. Load and configure [InSync](https://www.insynchq.com/).
+The application should have been installed, but it needs to be configured to sync with my Google Cloud account.
 The most important folder to sync is the \$profile\cloud folder, but I commonly also sync my music folder (\$profile\music) if the hard drives are large enough.
-3. I like to configure "Quick Access" in a specific order.
+2. I like to configure "Quick Access" in a specific order.
 So, open File Explorer and add\remove paths to the "Quick Access" menu as follows:
    - profile (\$profile)
    - source (\$profile\source)